Tibet Airlines Flight 9833

 Tibet Airlines Flight 9833 was a scheduled commercial passenger flight in China from Chongqing to Nyingchi.
-On 12 May 2022, the A319-100 operating the service suffered a runway excursion, causing both engines to separate, followed by a fire near the front of the aircraft.
+On 12 May 2022, the Airbus A319 operating the service suffered a runway excursion, causing both engines to separate, followed by a fire near the front of the aircraft.
 All 122 people on board were evacuated, and 36 people were minorly injured from the evacuation.

 Accident

 During the aircraft's takeoff roll, the pilots experienced an "abnormality" and aborted the takeoff.
 The plane veered off the runway, its engines detaching in the process.
 The engines, as well as the front of the aircraft, subsequently caught on fire.
 All 122 passengers and crew were evacuated with 36 of them receiving minor injuries.

 Aircraft

 The aircraft involved was an Airbus A319-115, MSN 5157, registered as B-6425, which was manufactured by Airbus Industrie in 2012.
 The aircraft had logged 28364 airframe hours and around 14495 takeoff and landing cycles.
 It was equipped with two CFM international CFM56-5B7/P engines.